maluyckx/Network_Attacks/README.md

 }
 ```

-And also, the output of this command : `tcpdump -i r2-eth12 && date` on the machine that was scanned, indicates that no further packets were received after the 50 packets and the `date` command confirms that no manipulation occurred.
+And also, after opening the terminal of `r2` using `xterm r2`, the output of the following command `tcpdump -i r2-eth12 && date` indicates that no further packets were received after the 50 packets and the `date` command confirms that no manipulation occurred.
 The output of the command is shown below :
 ```bash
 root@mininet-vm:~# tcpdump -i r2-eth12 && date
 .